montescene/demo/README.md

 # Monte-Carlo Scene Search for 3D Scene Understanding (demo)

-This repo contains visualization of the scene understanding results from Monte-Carlo Scene Search (MCSS) method proposed in [this]() paper on the ScanNet dataset.
+This repo contains visualization of the scene understanding results from [Monte-Carlo Scene Search (MCSS)](https://arxiv.org/abs/2103.07969) method proposed in paper on the ScanNet dataset.
 MCSS esimates the scene layout and retrieves object models and poses from an RGB-D scan of the scene.

 <p align="center">